-(2) The Company amended the Deferred Compensation Plan in 2018 to eliminate Company contributions effective January 1, 2019.
+(2) The Company does not make any contributions to the Deferred Compensation Plan effective for periods on or after January 1, 2019.

 (3) The aggregate balance at fiscal year-end reflects current and prior fiscal year executive and registrant contributions previously reported in the Summary Compensation Table for those years for executives who were named executive officers in those years.